RsyncProject/rsync/rsync.1.md

 When deleting, an exclude protects a file from being removed on the receiving side while an include overrides that protection (putting the file at risk of deletion).
-The default is for a file to be at risk (its safety depends on it matching a corresponding file from the sender).
+The default is for a file to be at risk -- its safety depends on it matching a corresponding file from the sender.

 An example of the two-sided exclude effect can be illustrated by the copying of a C development directory between 2 systems.
 When doing a touch-up copy, you